 I learned so much more than I bargained for…It was a wonderful opportunity to make connections and be surrounded by people who thought the same way as me.
 I already loved playwriting but now I have the tools to continue it.”

 In 2016, NHSI piloted an exciting new program with four Chicagoland high schools to teach students the art of playwriting.
-Professional playwright and screenwriter, John Corwin, guided over 100 students through the process of creating an original 10-minute play; over the course of 12 sessions, students participated in workshops, discussions, and writing exercises as they learned the basics of dramatic structure, honing their individual voices to develop their scripts.
-The program was such a success, that in the fall of 2017, NHSI enlarged its reach to 3 more local high schools.
+In our first year, 100 students were guided through the process of creating an original 10-minute play; over the course of 10-12 sessions, students participated in workshops, discussions, and writing exercises as they learned the basics of dramatic structure, honing their individual voices to develop their scripts.
+The program was such a success, that in the fall of 2017, NHSI enlarged its reach to 3 more local high schools and after 4 years, NHSI has worked with 10 Chicagoland high schools and served 1,000 students.

 I developed a stronger work ethic and better collaborative skills.
 I loved the way we were taught and how organically we were able to come up with ideas.
 I just wanted to continue creating.”